alexhkurz/introduction-to-smart-contracts/README.md

 Steps to deploy your own site to https://deno.com/deploy

 1. Go to https://deno.com/deploy and sign up/ sign in.
 Needs github access.
+2. Make sure your repo is uptodate with this one.
-2. Create new project and link specific github repo to project with entrypoint being `frontend/server.ts`.
+3. Create new project and link your github repo to project with entrypoint being `frontend/server.ts`.
 Choose automatic.

 ### Installing Deno locally